Terms and Conditions

 At Maccabee’s Pet Hotel we socialise dogs.
 By accepting our socialisation terms, you accept the small possibility that your dog may sustain an injury whilst at play with other dogs and that if your dog is hurt during their stay related veterinary fees will be your responsibility.

-As the cost of veterinary treatment for pre-existing conditions are not covered.
+As the cost of veterinary treatment is not covered.
 It is important that you let us know on arrival of any existing medical conditions affecting your dog.

 Unfortunately we may have to refuse admission if your dog show signs of ill health.
 All attempts are made to give your dog the very best care and attention, however we cannot be held responsible for any loss outside of our control.
 If, in the sad event of the loss of a pet and we are unable to contact either you or your emergency contact, we would seek advice from our veterinary surgeon to make the necessary arrangements.

 Opening hours for the kennels are 9am 5pm.
 Collection or drop-off outside of these hours may be possible by prior arrangement.
 The charge for out of hours collection or drop-off is £25 per half hour.